code-corps/ember-stripe-elements/README.md

 #### Component types

-We expose components that match the different [Element types](https://stripe.com/docs/elements/reference#element-types):
+This addon gives you components that match the different [Element types](https://stripe.com/docs/elements/reference#element-types):

 - `{{stripe-card}}` - `card` (recommended) A flexible single-line input that collects all necessary card details.
 - `{{stripe-card-number}}` - `cardNumber` The card number.